- What is Indonesia Deposit Insurance Corporation (IDIC)?

 Depositors are not paying any fee to have their deposit insured by IDIC.
 The bank will pay the insurance premium to IDIC.

 - What should be done by a depositor when one's bank is liquidated?

 The depositor should wait for the result of reconciliation and verification process made by IDIC.
 The announcement of the result will be placed in the bank’s offices, newspapers and/or IDIC’s website.

-- Will the depositors of a liquidated bank still earn an interest from their deposit during the reconciliation and verification process?
+- Will the depositors of a liquidated bank still earn an interest from their deposits during the reconciliation and verification process?

-The right of depositors on deposit interest stops when the bank’s operating license is revoked by the Central Bank.
+The rights of depositors on deposit interest stop when the bank’s operating license is revoked by the Central Bank.

 - What are the duties of member of deposit insurance program?

 As a member, every bank is obliged to: